 What would be your dream holiday?
 Where would you go for a once in a lifetime trip?
 How much would you try and fit in?
 Would you prefer to fill your time relaxing on a beach catching up with your favourite authors or would you try to fit in as many sights as you could?
 Pre-Baby Fork we had the opportunity to push the boat out so we opted for a trip that took in both sides of America.
-This is what we got up to.
+This is what we got up to exploring the USA.

-We started our trip in New York where we spent a few days happily exploring and indulging, finding the city to be just as much as an assault on the senses as reputed.
+We started exploring the USA in New York where we spent a few days happily exploring and indulging, finding the city to be just as much as an assault on the senses as reputed.
 We worked our way through plenty of the landmarks, being fortunate enough to be staying just off Times Square.
 Highlights included a food tour of Greenwich Village, Brooklyn Brewery, The High Line, Central Park and Grand Central Terminus.
 The 9/11 Museum was an immaculately curated and sobering experience.
 The food highlight was undoubtedly Katz’s Deli, which was made famous in “When Harry met Sally”.
 The pastrami on rye here is a thing of legend and even exceeded our expectations.
 On a side note, it was nice to find New York to be a friendly and welcoming place.
 Many years ago, I heard tell of someone there asking how to find a particular landmark only to be told “yeah you buy a f*cking map buddy”.
 Everyone we spoke to was unfailingly polite though.

 We then took advantage of reasonably priced domestic flights to make the journey to San Francisco and enjoy a rather more relaxed, and steep, city.
 Alcatraz was fascinating both in terms of its history and current protected status that has led to it being populated by diverse and interesting wildlife.
 Top tip – stay away from the front of the boat on the way over…Mrs Fork got soaked, but at least the weather cooperated in drying her out quickly.
 The Cable Car Museum that lets you get up close and personal with the mechanisms keeping the trams running was enlightening to have visited before making use of this charming transport network to save our legs from the hills.
 On the food front, Ryoko’s Sushi turned out to be a top tip from an old school friend.
 There were no reservations for this place but the queue was absolutely worth it and we were lucky enough to be seated with a great view of the chefs at work.
 We also went for a tour of Anchor Brewery, which was captivating and delicious in equal measure; our enthusiasm being driven in part by the morning’s generous sampling.